foryou929/react-google-login/README.md

 If responseType is not 'code', callback will return the GoogleAuth object.

-If responseType is 'code', callback will return the offline token for use on your server.
+If responseType is 'code', callback will return the authorization code that can be used to retrieve a refresh token from the server.

 If you use the hostedDomain param, make sure to validate the id_token (a JSON web token) returned by Google on your backend server:
  1. In the `responseGoogle(response) {...}` callback function, you should get back a standard JWT located at `response.tokenId` or `res.getAuthResponse().id_token`